-Creation of health and/or safety hazards, including but not limited to, dangerous pranks, hanging out of or climbing from/on/in windows, balconies, roofs, etc. Students are not permitted to be on the balconies in Jonsson Tower.
+Creation of health and/or safety hazards, including but not limited to, dangerous pranks, hanging out of or climbing from/on/in windows, balconies, roofs of buildings and covered walkways, trees etc. Students are not permitted to be on the balconies in Jonsson Tower.